-SUPER VISION is the first United States solo exhibition of photographs by Berlin-based artist Stefan Heyne.
+Diane Rosenstein is pleased to announce SUPER VISION, the first United States solo exhibition of photographs by Berlin-based artist Stefan Heyne.
 SUPER VISION: The New German Abstraction is a contemporary survey of Heyne’s photo-based work (2004 – 2016), with an emphasis on his recent “SEAT” series of large format color abstractions.
-The show opens Saturday, February 25th, 2017 with a reception for the artist from 6 - 8 PM.

 In his recent large-scale color series of “SEAT” works Heyne achieves a radical degree of abstraction through the use of high definition reproductions of perhaps one of the purest motifs of all: the cloudless sky.
 The color spectra of pure light that are revealed in these images seem blurry and ‘out of focus’, but they are not – instead, the viewer is confronted with an endless depth of space.
 His emphatic abstractions are in essence, rigorous in their ‘realism’.